Early history of American football: Pacific Coast

 In 1891, the first Stanford football team was hastily organized and played a four-game season beginning in January 1892 with no official head coach.
 Following the season, Stanford captain John Whittemore wrote to Yale coach Walter Camp asking him to recommend a coach for Stanford.
 To Whittemore's surprise, Camp agreed to coach the team himself, on the condition that he finish the season at Yale first.
 As a result of Camp's late arrival, Stanford played just three official games, against San Francisco's Olympic Club and rival California.
 The team also played exhibition games against two Los Angeles area teams that Stanford does not include in official results.
 Camp returned to the East Coast following the season, then returned to coach Stanford in 1894 and 1895.
 Herbert Hoover was Stanford's student financial manager.

 On December 25, 1894, Amos Alonzo Stagg's Chicago Maroons agreed to play Camp's Stanford football team in San Francisco in the first postseason intersectional contest, foreshadowing the modern bowl game.
 Future president Herbert Hoover was Stanford's student financial manager.
 Chicago won 24 to 4.
 Stanford won a rematch in Los Angeles on December 29 by 12 to 0.

 USC first fielded an American football team in 1888.
 Playing its first game on November 14 of that year against the Alliance Athletic Club, in which USC gained a 16–0 victory.
 Frank Suffel and Henry H. Goddard were playing coaches for the first team which was put together by quarterback Arthur Carroll; who in turn volunteered to make the pants for the team and later became a tailor.
 USC faced its first collegiate opponent the following year in fall 1889, playing St. Vincent's College to a 40–0 victory.
-In 1893, USC joined the Intercollegiate Football Association of Southern California (the forerunner of the SCIAC), which was composed of USC, Occidental College, Throop Polytechnic Institute (Cal Tech), and Chaffey College.
+In 1893, USC joined the Intercollegiate Football Association of Southern California (the forerunner of the SCIAC), which was composed of USC, Occidental College, Throop Polytechnic Institute (Caltech), and Chaffey College.
 Pomona College was invited to enter, but declined to do so.
 An invitation was also extended to Los Angeles High School.

 The Big Game between Stanford and California was played as rugby union from 1906 to 1914.